mikalikahi/scheduling-program/README.md

 2.)
 Make the window size adjustable and make a scrollbar 3.)
 Raising exceptions in GUI for input errors ie. invalid emails etc.
 4.)
 Set up a status bar which will pop up at the top level of the GUI and run while the emails are being sent 5.)
-Find a way to not repeat the GUI variables – or at least minimize their repetition without making them global variables
+Find a way to not repeat the GUI variables – or at least minimize their repetition without making them global variables -- try doing this by making subclasses that will inherit the variables from the parent class